Adaptations of Sherlock Holmes: DC Comics

 DC Comics' Sherlock Holmes one-shot (cover-dated September–October 1975) adapts "The Final Problem" and "The Adventure of the Empty House".
 The one-shot's creative team of Dennis O'Neil (writer) and E. R. Cruz (artist) had coincidentally just come off of adapting another pulp crimefighter for DC, The Shadow.

 O'Neil and Cruz would each shortly take an additional turn at the character: The Joker #6, written by O'Neil, pitted Holmes (actually an actor suffering a head injury) against the title character, and the 50th anniversary issue of Detective Comics, drawn by Cruz, additionally commemorated the 100th anniversary of Sherlock Holmes, featuring an elderly Holmes meet Batman.

 Marvel Comics

-In the Marvel Universe, the immortal shapeshifter Mystique is depicted as having lived in a male guise as a "consulting detective" who first established her romantic relationship with her later wife Destiny (Irene Adler) in the 1800s, biographical details which implying she was Sherlock Holmes, an implication confirmed in the text by 2022, along with Mystique, in her male guide of Holmes, having conceived Nightcrawler with Destiny, who bore him.
+In the Marvel Universe, the immortal shapeshifter Mystique is depicted as having lived in a male guise as a "consulting detective" who first established her romantic relationship with her later wife Destiny (Irene Adler) in the 1800s.
+Biographical details implied Mystique to have been Sherlock Holmes, an implication confirmed in the text by 2022.
+Mystique, in her male guise of Holmes, conceived Nightcrawler with Destiny, who bore him.

-The character of Clive Reston in the Marvel Comics Universe is a relative of Sherlock Holmes mentioned the former hero to be his great uncle.
+The character of Clive Reston in the Marvel Comics universe is a relative of Sherlock Holmes mentioned the former hero to be his great uncle.

 Separately, a different version of Holmes from the "Ideaverse" appears as the main protagonist of Deadpool Killustrated.